Hot and Cold Therapy: When to Use Heat or Ice for Pain Relief

 Alternating hot and cold therapy can be beneficial for sports injuries, and for people with arthritis or another form of joint pain or stiffness.

 Hot and cold therapy is a great way to manage pain, but you won't always have time for (or want to) full body immersion in a hot or ice bath.
 Some topical options like hot compresses and ice packs are effective, but they can be messy and impractical if you're out at the gym or in the office, for instance.
 That's where topical creams and gels come in.

-Here's why I love using hot and ice muscle and joint gels:
+Here's why I love using hot and cold muscle and joint gels:

-- They offer targeted relief: Creams and gels can be applied directly to the affected area, providing targeted relief where it's needed most.
+- They offer targeted relief: Topical muscle gels can be applied directly to the affected area, providing targeted relief where it's needed most.
 This is why topical pain relievers can sometimes be even more effective than oral painkillers – you can learn more in our guide to topical vs. oral medications.

 - They're convenient: Topical creams and gels are easy to apply and can be used almost anywhere, making them a convenient option for on-the-go pain relief.